albert-carreras/habby-web/docs/README.md

 Welcome to the documentation for Habby, a minimalist journaling and habit tracking app built with React Native and Expo.

 This documentation provides comprehensive details about the application's architecture, features, and implementation.
-It is designed to help developers understand the codebase and make contributions.

 ### Contents